Boys in ballet: Fighting the parody

 there are shards of light appearing.

-How do we break this century laid ice?
 Positively, and gradually, there are shards of light appearing.
 Dance, in its many forms, has crept progressively into school curriculums in Australia, with research extolling its intellectual and social benefits.
-Great.
-However, hip hop and lyrical are cool.
-Ballet carries an old-fashioned tag for girls, and the obvious label for guys.
-Targeting this misconception are the ever-expanding education departments in our popular and well-fed ballet companies, but this is a large chasm to cross.

 Within ballet’s network, there are also positive green shoots appearing.
 Australia does have some excellent new and established initiatives for aspirant male ballet dancers, which are looking to build a community.
 Notably, the Royal Academy of Dance’s Project B (Boys), running summer schools and nationwide masterclasses (for which I am the proud Australian ambassador).
 The Australian Ballet run events such as Boys Day.
 In Sydney, Jake Burden has recently established Australia’s first boys only ballet school, fittingly called, Ballet Brothers.
-To add, Boys’ Ballet Summer School, held likewise in Sydney, is up to its thirteenth iteration.
+To add, Boys’ Ballet Summer School, held likewise in Sydney, is up to its thirteenth iteration and is often a sell-out.

 About Matthew Lawrence